Role: UX Design lead

 • Design the tool to handle a growing number of projects, users, and files without sacrificing performance.

-I created our basic site map to outline how the new features would connect to our existing tools.
+I created a basic site map to outline how the new features would connect to our existing tools.

 User testing